 Jennifer Jessum, Douglas White, Simon J. Joseph

-He was our friend.
-And he said he was innocent.
-He talked about his case all the time.
+He said he was innocent.
+And he talked about his case all the time.
 He was always trying to figure out some way to get out, but each lead turned into a dead-end.
 I took a special interest in the details of his case.
-He sent us the 400-page transcript of his trial.
+He sent me the 400-page transcript of his trial.
 It was disturbing to read the accusations against him.
 But the childrens’ testimony was even more disturbing because they answered “yes” and “no” to the same questions.
 Sometimes they wouldn’t even articulate their answers.
 They’d just shake their heads and that would have to be interpreted as a “yes” or a “no.” The case had no physical evidence – and contradictory testimony.
 I couldn’t understand how a jury convicted him.

 For sixteen years, we regularly visited Douglas in prison.
 In 2006, Jennifer enrolled in a documentary film class at USC Film School.
 We agreed that Douglas would be an ideal subject, provided we could actually film him in prison.